-Warning signs are posted at two locations in the port.
-A white diamond shape sign with orange border indicating "Rough Bar" and amber flashing lights is located at the Coast Guard Station in the Brookings Harbor boat basin.
-Additional warning signs are located at the boat ramp and at the corner of Lower Harbor Rd. and Boat Basin Rd.
-These signs are blue in color, have amber flashing lights that read: Warning When Flashing, Bar Restrictions in Effect, Tune to 1610 AM.
+A white diamond shape sign with an orange boarder indicating "Rough Bar" and amber flashing lights is mounted on the Coast Guard lookout tower and faces up river towards Florence.
+If the yellow lights on this sign are flashing, a restriction has been placed on recreational and uninspected passenger vessels crossing the bar.
+(When observed, seas on the bar exceed four feet in height and are considered dangerous.)
+An additional warning sign is located at the Florence boat ramps.
+This sign is blue in color and has amber flashing lights that read: Warning When Flashing, Bar Restrictions in Effect, Tune to 1610 AM.
 When the amber lights are flashing on any of the warning signs hazardous conditions are present and a bar restriction is in place.
 Mariners should tune in to listen to the restriction information.